 Fiber protector retards soiling and helps prevent stains from becoming permanent.
-Fiber protector also prevents dirt and other abrasive soils from sticking to your rugs fibers thereby allowing a deep clean each time you vacuum your rug.
+Fiber protector also prevents dirt and other abrasive soils from sticking to the fibers of your rug thereby allowing a deep clean each time you vacuum your rug.
 It is child and pet safe, allergen-free and non-toxic.
-As an added bonus, it has a natural fresh scent.
+As an added bonus, it has a naturally fresh scent.

 We apply a colorless, odorless protective coating on the area rug that moth and their larvae do not like to eat.
 It is 100% child and pet safe.